brillout/wildcard-api/docs/readme.template.md

 to access Facebook's data in all kinds of ways.

-Many large companies, such as Google and Netflix, are starting to replace REST APIs with RPC for the communication between their internal services.
+Many large companies, such as Google and Netflix, are starting to replace REST/GraphQL with RPC for the communication between their internal services.
 Most notably, [gRPC](https://grpc.io/) is getting more and more popular in the industry.

-Both gRPC and Wildcard are RPC &mdash; but Wildcard focuses on Node.js server + Browser Frontend setup.
+Both gRPC and Wildcard are RPC &mdash; but Wildcard focuses and only supports the Node.js & Browser stack.
 This makes Wildcard much simpler and much easier to use than gRPC.

 So,